NukeNova/Hearth-of-Reminescence/README.md

-# Funky cheat sheet for me
+# Funky cheat sheet

-this is just a personal project for remembering shit
+this is just a project for remembering shit